metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Two successive deep throws from Tyrod Taylor, the second going for a touchdown despite a pass interference penalty.

 Justin Reid idiotically deactivated from the game.
 Odd.
 The coach saw fit to punish him for voicing his thoughts on the dismal state of the team.
+Despite all the turmoil behind the scenes though...the team has shown the will to fight.
+In the end, nobody purposefully loses in the NFL.